Is Dracula Castle real ?

-The visitor will be greated by a medieval castle perched atop a steep cliff between the hills of Măgura and Dealul Cetăţii, with an exceptional view over the nearby hills.
+The visitor will be greeted by a medieval castle perched atop a steep cliff between the hills of Măgura and Dealul Cetăţii, with an exceptional view over the nearby hills.

-It was the lore and legends of Transylvania that allowed Stoker to piece together his tale, bringing together a mix of myth and some infamous characters throughout Romanian history, and while the book and movies on Count Dracula are fiction, there’s some truth to the tale.
+It was the lore and legends of Transylvania that allowed Stoker to piece together his tale, bringing together a mix of myth and some infamous characters throughout Romanian history.
+But while the book and movies on Count Dracula are fiction, there’s some truth to the tale.
 In the villages near Bran, there is a belief in the existence of evil spirits called ghosts or “steregoi”, which had some similarities to Stocker’s vampires and might have served him as inspiration.
 As for the character who inspired the whole Dracula story, namely the Voivode Vlad III of Wallachia, well, it seems he never set foot to Bran.

 Bran Castle was first mentioned in documents as early as 1377 as built by the Saxons of Kronstadt but in truth, a fortress existed here and was initially built by the Teutonic Knights in 1212 to guard the mountain passing – a building destroyed by the Mongols in 1242.